Update (Fall 2022): Professor Klotz is teaching the Fall 2022 Political Science Internship Seminar.

 Internships are temporary, part-time, professional-level experiences for students with some background in the social sciences.
 Among college students who have been recently hired, about two-thirds had internship experience according to the National Association of Colleges and Employers.
 Conveying workforce readiness, internships provide the experience that employers are demanding in addition to the bachelors degree.
 They also strengthen graduate school applications by showing a seriousness of purpose.

 The USM Political Science Program offers a structured 6-credit hour program for local internships during the fall and spring semesters.
-Interns work approximately 15 hours weekly in public sector positions at the federal, state, and local levels or in politically-related private sector positions.
+Interns work from 12-15 hours weekly in public sector positions at the federal, state, and local levels or in politically-related private sector positions.
 They attend six seminars during the semester which connect work experience to social science frameworks and secure interaction with other interns in a similar situation.

 What are the advantages to the student?